ITT23/assignment-07-touch-device-osake/documentation.md

 - Whether the calibration for touch/hover was successful is checked by saving successes and failures.
 After a certain number of analyzed images, it is checked whether 90 percent of them for touch/hover (depending on which of the two is calibrated) were successful.

+- The steps in normal image processing to reduce the vibration of the circled bbox are not used in calibration.

+- The calibrated values ​​are also saved in calibration.txt if you want to skip calibration next time.
+These are then automatically taken accordingly.

+- The calibration process can be repeated at any time by pressing the "c" key.

+- window is closed after calibration (processing and sending of events happens in the background)

 ### Examples

 #### Hover Calibration